Lame HackTheBox Walkthrough

 Capture Root Flag

-This was how I rooted Lame HackTheBox machine.
-This was very simple box.
+This was how I rooted the Lame HackTheBox machine.
+This was an easy box.
 Hope you guys have liked my methodology and have learnt some new things.
-Share your experience with us by commenting.
-And for any help & suggestion related to walkthrough feel free to write us at [email protected].
+Share your experience with us by commenting in the below comment section.
+For any help & suggestions related to the walkthrough feel free to write us at [email protected].

 Liked this walkthrough check out our active machine writeups at https://ethicalhacs.com/.
 Next upcoming walkthrough is Legacy.